National Council on U.S.-Arab Relatoins

 MS. PAIGE PETERSON

-As a journalist, Ms. Peterson has reported on the Middle East and the Arab region, and contributed writing and photography to Marin Magazine, the New York Social Diary, and the National Council on U.S.-Arab Relations’ Arabia, the Gulf, and the GCC blog.
-Her most recent book is Growing Up Belvedere-Tiburon.
-With Christoper Cerf, she is the co-author and illustrator of Blackie: The Horse Who Stood Still, and the illustrator of A Christmas Carol, adapted by Jesse Kornbluth.
+As a journalist, Ms. Peterson has reported on the Middle East and the Arab region, and contributed writing and photography to Marin Magazine, the New York Social Diary, and the National Council on U.S.-Arab Relations' Arabia, the Gulf, and the GCC blog.
+Ms. Peterson is the author of Growing Up Belvedere-Tiburon.
+She is the co-author, with Christoper Cerf, and illustrator of Blackie: The Horse Who Stood Still.
+She is also the illustrator of adaptations of A Christmas Carol, Black Beauty, and The Secret Garden.

 As a painter, Ms. Peterson is represented by Gerald Peters Gallery in New York and has been honored by The Guild Hall Academy of the Arts in East Hampton.
 She is Author and Artist in Residence at Literacy Partners, and a board member of Catmosphere and the Safari West Wildlife Foundation in addition to her service with the National Council.